 Robbery is the taking of property by force whereby the person releasing the property would not have done so but for the threat that they perceived.

-Bail might be a problem for a person charged with robbery.
-If bail is refused, you might be sitting in gaol for quite some time before your matter is dealt with – waiting for the brief of evidence to be served, or waiting for a committal hearing or trial to eventuate, or waiting for a Supreme Court bail application.
+Bail might be a problem if you are charged with robbery.
+If bail is refused, you might be sitting in jail for quite some time before your matter is dealt with – waiting for the brief of evidence to be served, or waiting for a committal hearing or trial to eventuate, or waiting for a Supreme Court bail application.

 There are often problems with the prosecution case involving robbery matters.
 One of the common problems is that of identification – notoriously unreliable.
 Another problem is often the delay between the time of the alleged offence and the time of arrest.
 Even where DNA or fingerprint evidence is located, there can be an explanation consistent with innocence.

 There is no room for error in defending a person accused of robbery – the assistance of an experienced criminal defence lawyer is required.

 If you know someone charged with robbery who is in prison, we can also attend that person in jail upon request.